DCMLab/corelli/README.md

 By adding the flag `-c` to the review command, it will additionally compare the (potentially modified) annotations in the score with the ones currently present in the harmonies TSV files and reflect the comparison in the reviewed scores.

-## Questions, Suggestions, Corrections, Bug Reports

-For questions, remarks etc., please create an issue and feel free to fork and submit pull requests.

 ## Score origin

 To create the dataset we downloaded the musicXML conversion available on Craig Sapp's